GodswillUmoh/Product_Analysis_Report/README.md

       2. For Dashboard Creation
       3. For visuals that present data insights in a user-friendly format

+### SQL
+> Task
+1. Write a query to retrieve Customer above 50 years
+2. Write SQL Query to retrieve customers who purchased above 1000 dollars
+3. Write query to retrieve all accessories of bikes
+4. Retrieve all customers in Canada
+5. Retrieve all product category and profit

 ## Data Overview
 _The dataset includes the following columns:_